-A HTDP user must specify the reference frame in which he/she is providing the positional coordinates to HTDP.
-The estimated displacements will also be referred to this reference frame.
+When computing displacements, the reference frame of the positional coordinates must be specified.
+The displacements estimated by HTDP will be referred to this frame.

 4. Updating Positional Coordinates

 Within the context of HTDP, positional coordinates for a location are assumed to vary with time.
 Thus when specifying positional coordinates, it is necessary to also specify the time to which they refer.
 This time is called the reference epoch or reference date.